Pulse nightclub terror attack: Two years on

 There is an offering wall to leave flowers, viewing areas, a wall of photographs and a digital guestbook for people to sign.

-The Pulse Nightclub sign is still there and has space underneath for prople to write messages.
+The Pulse Nightclub sign is still there and has space underneath for people to write messages.

 On June 12, 2016, a hate crime at Pulse claimed the lives of 49 people - most were young members and allies of the LGBT community, 24 of them Puerto Ricans.
 This tragedy shook our island and the world.
 We will never forget, our hearts are with #Orlando. #LGBT #Pulse ???? pic.twitter.com/35itlTvQYk— LGBT Puerto Rico (@lgbtpr) June 12, 2018